-Payment for childcare fees are due on the first day of attendance each week or at the end of the month.
-If cheque is returned as NSF, there will be a \$10.00 charge.
-After two such incidents, payments in cash will be required.
+Childcare fees are billed monthly.
+Full payment is due before the last business day of the month.
+If payment is a hardship, arrangements can be made with the Daycare Supervisor to develop a payment plan.
+Payment can be made by e-transfer, cheque or cash.
+NSF cheques will be charged \$10.00.
 In the event that the childcare program cannot provide care and/or during prescheduled program closures, payment is not expected.
-If a child fails to attend the day care without notice for two consecutive days in a row, their space in the program will be forfeited, and they will be placed on a waiting list.
+If fees are more than 4 weeks in arrears and no payment plan discussed their space in the program may be forfeited.
 Withdrawal of a child from program requires a two week notice from parents.